badiaamakhlouf/DS_ML_InterviewBank/pages/dimensionality_reduction.md

 - The goal is to simplify the dataset while retaining its essential information and patterns.
 - High-dimensional datasets, where the number of features is large, can suffer from the curse of dimensionality, leading to increased computational complexity and potential overfitting.
 - Dimensionality reduction methods aim to overcome these challenges by transforming or selecting a subset of features, preserving the most relevant information and reducing noise in the data.

+### Q1- What are the most common dimensionality reduction techniques include:
-- Here are popular examples of Dimensionality reduction techniques:
+Here are popular examples of Dimensionality reduction techniques:
 - Principal Component Analysis (PCA)
 - Singular Value Decomposition (SVD)
 - Independent Component Analysis (ICA)
 - Linear Discriminant Analysis (LDA)
 - t-Distributed Stochastic Neighbor Embedding (t-SNE)
+- Autoencoders
+- Locally Linear Embedding (LLE)
+- Isomap (Isometric Mapping)

-### Q1- What does Principal Component Analysis (PCA) mean?
+### Q2- What does Principal Component Analysis (PCA) mean?
 - It is an unsupervised dimensionality reduction technique that aims to transforms input data into a new set of uncorrelated features while keeping the maximum variance in the data.
 - It can be applied to both supervised and unsupervised machine learning tasks
 - To calculate it, we can use various python libraries such as `NumPy`, `SciPy`, and `scikit-learn`